ComputationalRadiationPhysics/picongpu/docs/source/usage/plugins/openPMD.rst

 ``--openPMD.file``                    Relative or absolute openPMD file prefix for simulation data.
 If relative, files are stored under ``simOutput``.
 ``--openPMD.ext``                     openPMD filename extension (this controls thebackend picked by the openPMD API).
 ``--openPMD.infix``                   openPMD filename infix (use to pick file- or group-based layout in openPMD).
 Set to NULL to keep empty (e.g. to pick group-based iteration layout).
 ``--openPMD.json``                    Set backend-specific parameters for openPMD backends in JSON format.
+Used in writing procedures.
+``--checkpoint.openPMD.jsonRestart``  Set backend-specific parameters for openPMD backends in JSON format for restarting from a checkpoint.
 ``--openPMD.dataPreparationStrategy`` Strategy for preparation of particle data ('doubleBuffer' or 'mappedMemory').
 Aliases 'adios' and 'hdf5' may be used respectively.
 ===================================== ====================================================================================================================================================